Thursday, April 9, 2015

 2) Electoral reform - Support Fair Vote Canada's challenge to party leaders to fast track changes to Canada's voting system in order to bring representative democracy and proportional representation to Canada. http://www.fairvote.ca/en/

-3) Electoral campaign - Should the PM refuse to take action on electoral reform as per FVC's letter, we will commit to mobilize our base before and during the next election to defeat vulnerable, sitting Conservative MPs.
+3) Electoral campaign - Should the PM refuse to take action on electoral reform, we will commit to mobilize our base before and during the next election to defeat vulnerable, sitting Conservative MPs.

 - target one sitting conservative for each day of the prorogation - that's 22 conservatives that we would help "fire" as the consequence for their leader's actions